Uber’s use of fewer safety sensors prompts questions after Arizona crash

 “Radar is supposed to compensate for (the lidar’s) blind spot,” said Rajkumar.

 Uber declined to comment on its radar system.
 Volvo Car Group, owned by China’s Geely, declined to comment.
+A Ford spokesman said the company was not involved in Uber’s use of the Fusion or the self driving technology employed on the cars.

 To be sure, there are many possible causes of the crash other than the lidar blind spot.
 There could have been a software failure in the Uber car, said Richard Murray, an engineering professor at California’s Institute of Technology and the former head of Caltech’s student self-driving team.